johnyf/tool_lists/verification_synthesis.md

 - [OR-library](http://people.brunel.ac.uk/~mastjjb/jeb/info.html): Test data sets for a variety of Operations Research (OR) problems (Imperial College London)
 - [SATLIB](http://www.satlib.org/): Benchmark problems, solvers, and tools for SAT related research (TU Darmstadt, Univ.
 British Columbia)
 - [SatEx](http://www.swmath.org/software/1588): Experiments and execution traces of SAT solvers, on all benchmarks that are provided
+- [FEVS](http://vsl.cis.udel.edu/fevs/index.html): set of programs designed to be used as a test suite for tools that verify functional equivalence (Univ. of Delaware)

 # (non-common) abbreviations
 - u: unspecified license